 During production, human operators observe the MES system to monitor parameters such as availability, performance, and quality – which are multiplied to give the OEE (overall equipment effectiveness).
 An OEE of 100% shows perfect production – the goods are manufactured as fast as possible and at the highest quality possible.

 If one of the parameters is low, such as the performance (production speed), the operator can instruct the SCADA system to increase the machine speed; this will result in goods being manufactured faster – and a higher performance value.

 However, while goods are being produced faster, there also tends to be more waste – so the quality will drop.
 The operator will have to decide exactly how much to set the machine speed in order to find a good compromise between quality and output.
 To find the exact balance that maximizes profitability is a difficult task – one which is almost impossible for a human to accomplish.

-IIoT enables all of the devices and systems to be able to send and receive information to and from the same place, in real time, without human intervention.
+IIoT and Smart Manufacturing enables all of the devices and systems to be able to send and receive information to and from the same place, in real time, without human intervention.
 This allows the machine learning to make optimal decisions regarding equipment and parameter set points to make the manufacturing process as efficient as possible.

 With this system in place, no humans are required to make complex decisions.
 This results in optimized decisions to be made as quickly as possible – and conditions that result in the greatest profitability for the manufacturing plant.

 The primary method of maintenance is condition monitoring, also known as condition-based maintenance (CbM).